-Ontario also has more than 23 MW of net metering, and 67 MW of behind-the-meter gas generation for load displacement through past conservation and demand management (CDM) programs.
+Ontario has an estimated 400 MW of behind-the-meter storage [86], more than 23 MW of net metering, and 67 MW of behind-the-meter gas generation for load displacement through past conservation and demand management (CDM) programs.
 CDM programs have also supported the installation of thousands of building automation and control systems throughout Ontario that are capable of modifying the loads of the buildings they serve, but do not currently participate in the IAMs.

-Demand-response resources (-600 - 700 MW) of which are distribution system-connected in Ontario) are generally connected to the distribution system, but many of these are aggregated and participating as Hourly Demand Response (HDR).
+Demand-response resources (~600 - 700 MW of which are distribution system-connected in Ontario) are generally connected to the distribution system, but many of these are aggregated and participating as Hourly Demand Response (HDR).
 As these aggregations can change over time, the IESO only has visibility into where they are modelled at one point in the delivery zone, rather than their actual location or where they deliver to the bulk system.